Clean and fresh home

 Hand wash basins

+The drain trap gets clogged easily, for example, if hair gets in the drain.
 The smell of sewer and a slowly draining sink are signs that the drain trap needs cleaning.
-For example, hair getting in the drain may easily clog the drain trap.
+In this case, contact the maintenance company.

 The floor is subjected to wear, but you can reduce the wear by your own actions.
 Please do not wear outdoor shoes indoors.
 It is recommended to place felt pads under the feet of furniture to avoid scratches to the floor.
 Generally, we do not renovate floors while residents are living in the homes.